lnurl/awesome-lnurl/README.md

 * [lnurl-toolbox](https://lnurl-toolbox.degreesofzero.com/) &ndash; A web interface with tools for testing and integrating **lnurl**.
 * [SeedAuth](https://seedauth.etleneum.com/) &ndash; A JS app that allows you to login to **lnurl-auth** services using just a username and password.
 * [lnurl playground](https://lnurl.bigsun.xyz/) &ndash; A simple tool that allows you to try and see how your wallet interacts with an **lnurl** server.
+* [SeedAuthExtension](https://github.com/pseudozach/seedauthextension) &ndash; A Chrome & Firefox extension that allows you to login to **lnurl-auth** services using just a username and password.

 Contribute
 ------------------------------------------------------------------------